Children-on-the-Edge/MELPortal/README.md

 tools they need for monitoring and evaluation.
 Resources are shown as a scrollable, filterable tile grid (by Location, Project/SDG, Impact Area Framework, and Year).
-Your MEL team can add, edit, or remove resources through a password-protected admin page — no code required day-to-day.
+Your MEL team can add, edit, or remove resources through a password-protected admin page, no code required day-to-day.

 ## How it works (in plain terms)